trip5/Matrix-Fonts/README.md

 Fonts to be used with LED Matrix Clocks and other LED Matrix projects

 ## About these fonts
-These fonts are designed with LED Matrix Clocks in mind, especially a unit that uses [`EspHoMaTriXv2`](https://github.com/lubeda/EspHoMaTriXv2/).
+These fonts are designed with LED Matrix Clocks in mind, especially a unit that uses [`EspHoMaTriXv2`](https://github.com/lubeda/EspHoMaTriXv2/) or [`EspHome-Led-PixelClock`](https://github.com/trip5/EspHome-Led-PixelClock/).
 They are BDF and TTF Fonts, so they can be directly implemented with ESPHome (and perhaps Arduino).

 Because these are bitmap fonts, the size of these fonts is pixel-fixed.
 They are not resizable.
 This is a good thing.